harshit158/obsidian-notes/docs/Leetcode/Concepts/Min Heap Vs Max Heap for solving problems.md

 - Min heap requires Nlog==k== complexity whereas max heap requires N+klog==N== complexity
 - In min heap approach, we can get top k elements even for streaming elements but for max heap approach, its off-line
 - Min heap requires less space since we keep only k elements at any point of time
+- This difference will matter in only those scenarios where k is smaller - if k approaches N it won't make much difference